balunist/mbp_docs2/source/usage/advanced/selection.rst

           model along with modifications made to the selected items.
 When disabled only the selected components are included.
         - **Quantity** - The selected item's number of copies can be increased from the default of one.
-You can set the quantity to zero to omit a part.
+You can also set the quantity to zero to omit a part.
         - **Rotate** - When selected the component's grain will be rotated 90 degrees with respect with the targeted board's grain direction.
 The component grain direction is determined by either the longest dimension or the visual grain if a 3D appearance has been applied and